AdnanHodzic/auto-cpufreq/README.md

 stop_threshold = 1

 ```

-This config stops battery charging at 60% or 80% depending on the value set in the system by the manufacturer.
+start_threshold = 20 (should be present with a valid number but it's ignored)

+stop_threshold = 1 (to stop charging the battery at the limit value 60% or 80%)

 ### Ignoring power supplies